farid-razza/Create_Latest_single_with_visual_board_API/README.md

 pixels, and written notes on how their photography looks.
 Build it once per business, host it, and send the same URL with every image you generate for them.

-`reference_kind: "visual_board"` is not optional in practice.
-Without it the service treats the board as a photograph to match, and the likely result is a collage with lettering in it.
-With it, the service adds rules telling the model to **read** the board rather than imitate it, and that no grid, panel, swatch or text may reach the image.
+`reference_kind` **defaults to `visual_board`**, so a request that attaches a board and says nothing gets the board handling: rules telling the model to **read** the board rather than imitate it, and that no grid, panel, swatch or text may reach the image.
+Sending the field explicitly is still clearer, and costs nothing.

+The one thing to know: if you ever attach plain photographs instead of a board, you must say `"reference_kind": "photographs"`.
+Left out, they are treated as a board.

 ### The rule that matters